Annapurna Sanctuary

 Sparkling Panorama Mountain Views to Gaze at

-This 11-day trek to Annapurna Base Camp is equally an eye-appealing trek, filled with stunning views of snow-capped peaks.
+This adventure to Annapurna Base Camp is equally an eye-appealing trek, filled with stunning views of snow-capped peaks.
 From the beginning, the journey rewards us with the Annapurna and Dhaulagiri ranges on our left side.
 While we climb up in the following days, we get to catch a stunning glimpse of several mountains rising gloriously, along with the Annapurna South, Annapurna I itself, the eighth-highest peak in the world.

 From the very start, the breathtaking beauty of mountains like Mt.
 Machapuchare is in the shape of fishtails alike, and reaching the base camp of Mt.
 Annapurna showcases the panoramic views of glorious mountains shining in the crystal clear sky.
 Just imagining this feels like a magical world.
 But, this is not the end!
 The vistas of other peaks like Gangapurna and Himalchuli rising high in the clear sky just add a feel of serenity to this strenuous trek.